TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     (V.5.0 Changes) (1.13 Minecraft)

      Major Changes:
-·Mod updated to work on 1.13 now!
+·Mod updated from 1.12.2 to work on 1.13.2 now!

      Config:
-·Config no longer works as 1.13 Forge does not have a working config UI
+·The Config GUI no longer works as 1.13 Forge does not have a working config UI.
+Instead, look for the serverconfig folder and edit the ultra_amplified_mod-server.toml file to change the config.
+Then launch Minecraft.
+·Added config options for the new ocean biomes and ocean structures.
+·Seperated scattered structures config to now let players control generation of every kind of scattered structure separately.
+·Now can control whether Nether Fortresses can generate aboveground or underground or both.

      Biomes:
 ·Added Ultra Amplified versions of all Oceans!
 Deep Oceans has Shipwrecks and Ocean Monuments while shallow Oceans has Ruins, Treasure Chests, and Ocean Monuments!